 A great time to come to Kuching is July – if only to get yourself to the much-acclaimed Rainforest World Music Festival.
 Held at The Sarawak Cultural Village in Santubong, this is the crème de la crème of large-scale music events in this part of the world.
 It includes daily workshops as well as action-packed nightly shows and concerts – all courtesy of a wide range of renowned performers from all over the globe.
 Unmissable!

 There are a number of budget places in and around the Chinatown area, which you’ll find just behind the Waterfront and Main Bazaar.

-Singghasana Lodge – A great choice, super friendly atmosphere and a range of dorms and private rooms available.
+Singgahsana Lodge – A great choice, super friendly atmosphere and a range of dorms and private rooms available.
 It also has a sister lodge, the (more expensive) Village House in the beach area of Santubong (approximately one hour away).
 Both are excellent choices if you’re looking for a place to stay during the Rainforest World Music Festival – but book early!
-Singghasana also offer a shuttle service to most of the attractions in and around Kuching (including Semenggoh Wildlife Centre); there is also a shuttle service that operates between Singghasana and The Village House.
+Singgahsana also offer a shuttle service to most of the attractions in and around Kuching (including Semenggoh Wildlife Centre); there is also a shuttle service that operates between Singghasana and The Village House.

 Things to do: